City-of-Helsinki/GDPR-compliance-scanner/README.md

 ## Configuration

-Configure scanning parameters in config/config.js.
+Configure scanning parameters in config/site-name-config.js.
 Key settings include:

+* `name`: Name of the site, use small letters and no spaces.
+This will be used for report file and folder names.
 * `mainUrl`: Main website URL to scan
 * `apiUrl`: API endpoint for cookie banner settings
 * `settingsDomainSubstitution`: Domain substitution for testing